iBug/OSH-2019-Labs/lab1/docs/lab1-3.md

 Now we want the LED to blink.
 The first thing you should think of is whether there's some kind of a timer on the Raspberry Pi, and indeed there is.

 Read the BCM2837 documentation and find out the details of the system timer.
 Its starting address should be documented as `0x7E003000`.
 Again this is wrong, and the same page that has given the correct address for the GPIO controller says the system timer is at `0x3F003000`.
-Again, use this value.
+Use this value.

-The system timer runs at 1 MHz, which means just by taking bit 19, you get a single bit that swaps every 524.288 ms, providing a cycle of roughly 1 second.
-We'll use this as the timer for the LED.

-By using a conditional branch to determine whether to write to `GPSETn` or `GPCLRn`, blinking effect can be easily achieved.
-Here's the full code:
+To make the LED blink at 0.5 Hz (1s on, 1s off), use another register to hold the "target time" and poll the clock before actually flipping the LED.
+Here's the complete code.

 ```assembly
 .section .init